 How to do Quick and Easy Checks on Automatic (Dumpy) Levels.

-When you feel that you haven’t the time to do a full two peg test on an Automatic (Dumpy) Level, then these quick and easy checks will give you confidence that you are getting the right results.
+When you feel that you haven’t the time to do a full two peg test on an Automatic (Dumpy) Level, then these 4 Quick and Easy Checks on Automatic (Dumpy) Levels, will give you confidence that you are getting the right results.
+Remember that any levelling procedure or run not completed accurately is not only wasted time but will be costly to put right.

 Whenever a levelling run is done it should either be closed to a known level point or to the original levelling point.
 The caveat to this is that if using the original levelling point is that you have at least moved (introduced a change point) the Automatic (Dumpy) Level once, if not more than once during the levelling run.
 By closing the levelling run you have documented proof of the accuracy of your work and the survey instrument you are using.
 As a general rule for construction site levels, if your miss-closure on a levelling run is less than 3mm then the levelling run has been adequately done.
 If you are finding that you cannot close your levelling run to this then carrying out a two peg should be the first check that you carry out.
 Follow this guide for the correct procedure for carrying out a two peg test.